 Rebel Without a Cause is a film of incredible beauty, tension and menace.
 I was riveted, even though, as a queer person and a woman, I felt under attack throughout this movie.
-People will come to different conclusions about the “cause” of Jim’s rebellion, but for the queer viewer, a palpable terror of homosexuality seems to underlie his existence on the verge of total breakdown.
+People will come to different conclusions about the “cause” of Jim’s rebellion, but for the queer viewer, a palpable terror of homosexuality seems to underlie his existence, which is on the edge of total breakdown.

-Jim is a young man who’s sexuality appears, at the beginning, undecided, still under formation and who is deeply confused about what it means to be a man.
+Jim is a young man whose sexuality appears, at the beginning, undecided, still under formation.
+He is deeply confused about what it means to be a man.
 He is terrified of, and enraged by, something that he just can’t articulate.
 He is highly attractive to (and ambiguously attracted by) other young men, negotiating sexually charged relationships with a violent gang leader called Buzz and a sensitive loner called Plato.

 The possibility that the unnameable “cause” of Jim’s chaotic behaviour is a fear of queerness is also raised by his disgust at his father’s emasculation in the family home.
-We see his father wearing a woman’s apron and being dominated by his “castrating bitch” of a mother and grandmother.
+We see his father wearing an apron and being dominated by his mother and grandmother.
 Jim begs his father to beat his mother to bring her into line.
-In a misogynistic culture, the only solution to sexual ambiguity is violence against the female, but what Jim really seems to want is for his father to beat the threat of femininity which his mother has come to represent out of the family.
+In a misogynistic culture, the only solution to sexual ambiguity is violence against the female, but what Jim really seems to want is for his father to beat the threat of femininity, which his mother has come to represent, out of the family.
 Jim fears that unless his father becomes a real man, he will be tainted by this emasculation and unable to become a real man himself.
 If he can’t be a real man, what will he be?
 And what is a real man, if not a violent man?

 At first it appears that the hoodlum Buzz is merely jealous of Jim’s attempt to befriend his girl Judy, but as the film progresses it appears that Jim bugs Buzz on other levels and the boys’ rivalry becomes increasingly homoerotic.
 Jim draws attention to this during a fight when he reminds Buzz that only “punks use knives”, “punk” being a code word for gay men.
 Both Buzz and Jim are adept in the use of knives.
 The problem for Buzz is that the only way he feels able to connect with Jim is through violent competition and domination, which Jim can’t tolerate.